brucemack/brucemack.github.io/ampersand/index.md

 I will be sure to fix the stats API so that is posts the comprehensive list of connections.
 People might care about that more.

+NOTE: **This test did not work on the first try**.
+The high volume testing uncovered a number of crashes, bugs, and other inefficiencies in my implementation.
+Getting these things ironed out was probably the biggest value in this kind of experimentation.
+There may not be any practical use for a 500-user conference hub.
+Maybe some day.

+David NR9V has put out [the 1,000 caller challenge](https://community.allstarlink.org/t/a-minimal-asl-node-without-asterisk-dependency-r-d/23879/34?u=kc1fsz).
+I will need to circle back to this testing later. :-)

 # Software Architecture